JaidenAshmore/java-dynamic-sqs-listener/doc/documentation.md

 more in depth understanding take a look at the JavaDoc for the [java-dynamic-sqs-listener-api](../java-dynamic-sqs-listener-api/src/main/java/com/jashmore/sqs).
 1. How to Guides:
     1. Core Framework How To Guides
-        1. [How to add Brave Tracing](how-to-guides/core/core-how-to-add-brave-tracing.md): for including Brave Tracing information to your messages
         1. [How to implement a custom MessageRetriever](how-to-guides/core/core-how-to-implement-a-custom-message-retrieval.md): useful for changing the logic for obtaining messages from the SQS queue if the core implementations do not provided the required functionality
         1. [How to implement a custom ArgumentResolver](how-to-guides/core/core-how-to-implement-a-custom-argument-resolver.md): useful for changing how the